Federer tops Australia's Millman in 5 sets at Melbourne Park - WHIZ News

 Federer’s biggest issue was his forehand, for so long one of the secrets to his success.
 It deserted him completely for stretches, and he finished with a whopping 48 of his 82 unforced errors from that shot.

+“He pushed me to go for more.
+You know me: I’m not going to hold back and just rally all the time,” Federer said.
+“I will always try to make plays, and for that I will miss some.”

-But that shot also helped him deliver the final winner he would need on match point.
+But that forehand also helped him deliver the final winner he would need, the one that ended things, and let Federer wag his right index finger in the air.

 It wasn’t enough.